TARNATlON/PokeData/README.md

 These values were extracted from his project [MEH](https://github.com/shinyquagsire23/MEH), check it out!

 ### Sprites
-PokeData has base classes for Sprites and a SpriteManager, which creates the sprite instances, here are the different types currently implemented:
+PokeData has base classes for Sprites and a SpriteManager, which creates the sprite instances; here are the different types currently implemented:

 - NPCs: trainer that have scripts (speeches, combats...)
 - Signs: contains the pointer to the text pointer and metadata